 I strongly suggest that reporters at the Charleston Post and Courier bookmark this link.
 It might help to avert embarrassment in future “investigations”.

-Were I an executive at any of the governmental entities which have partnered with Goodwill, and had I read the Post and Courier article where Mr. Smith fails to recognize the arrangement, I would be livid and perplexed.
+If I were I an executive at any of the governmental entities which have partnered with Goodwill and had I read the Post and Courier article where Mr. Smith fails to recognize the arrangement, I would be livid and perplexed.
 In this day, where there is so much suspicion and ill-will directed towards government at all levels, it would seem that these various agencies should get the recognition they deserve.

 I am also curious about the 2008 pdf budget report from Palmetto Goodwill.

-Here is a link to that document: http://www.palmettogoodwill.org/files/annualreport/2008AnnualReport.pdf (see footnote ****)
+Here is an expired link to that document *(see footnote #1): http://www.palmettogoodwill.org/files/annualreport/2008AnnualReport.pdf

 Towards the end of this rather long document telling you what a bunch of swell folks they are (along with the obligatory photos of executive ribbon cuttings and carefully selected personal success stories) is the financial data.
 On the right side of the ledger, there is a column which says Statement of Activities.
 Under this entry are two items of interest.
 The first one is Business Support Service Contracts-$10,892,753.
 The second item is Rehabilitation Service Fees & Grants-$274,298.
 It sure would be a lot more informative if Goodwill was to break down the sources of that largesse.